iamvs-2002/AI/10_Best_First_Search_Algo.md

 - In the worst case, the Time Complexity = O(b^d)
   * b = branch factor
   * d = depth
+- Here we explore the node with the minimum heuristic value while keeping other nodes in the memory(priority queue).
+- After the elements have been added at the end of the queue, we sort(ascending) them according to their heuristic value
 - Algorithm:
   * Let 'OPEN' be a priority queue containing the initial state.         //priority is based on the heuristic value of that node
   * Loop